Juvenile Programs

 Youth Liaison Officer

-We believe that early intervention is very important in correcting delinquent and criminal behavior and as such maintain a Youth Liaison Officer (YLO).
-The YLO works closely with the courts and probation department to monitor youthful offenders and assist them in ensuring successful completion of their sentences.
+We believe that early intervention is very important in correcting delinquent and criminal behavior, and as such, we maintain a Youth Liaison Officer (YLO).
+The YLO works closely with the courts and probation department to monitor youthful offenders and assist them in ensuring the successful completion of their sentences.
 The YLO monitors behavior and offers guidance when youth stray from legal behaviors.
 The YLO also works with the YES Center to promote healthy juvenile development within the City.

 Teaching, Education & Mentoring (TEAM) School Liaison Program